-In the vicinity of the Western Pacific warm pool (from Indonesia, New Guinea and the Cape York region of Australia), there exist nine 100-year long, annually resolved coral records (4 skeletal δ^{18} O and 5 calcification series) measured from massive Porites with a maximum age uncertainty of ±2 years in their early portions.
-Of these, the four δ^{18} O records (annualized but otherwise unprocessed) showed significant high frequency correlations (99% C.L.) with warm pool SSTs and were selected for use in this study (Figure 1).

-As with the teak chronologies, these coral records - from Bunaken (Sulawesi Sea) and Lombok Strait [Moore, 1995, Charles et al., 2003]; and Laing Island and Madang Lagoon (New Guinea, Tudhope et al., 2001) - demonstrate significant relationships with ENSO, but are also subject to local effects; it is important to note that we are only reconstructing SSTs rather than ENSO or other indices specifically.

-Reflecting the general spatially heterogeneous signal of SSTs through our defined warm pool grid, the Lombok series is more sensitive to easternmost Indian Ocean conditions, while the Bunaken, Laing and Madang sites display strong correlations with both warm pool SSTs and Darwin, Australia sea-level pressure (SLP), and are sensitive to local as well as regional-scale western Pacific conditions (Figures 1 and 2; Moore, 1995; Tudhope et al., 2001).
-We should note, however, that coral isotopic δ^{18} O portrays a mixture of temperature and water composition (salinity) changes - although in the warm pool these variables often correlate positively with each other since most of the rainfall is related to deep atmospheric convection consequent on heating from below [Charles et al., 2003, Lough, 2004].
-Our own analyses (not shown) indicate that the relationships between the coral δ^{18} O records, SST and salinity are reasonably consistent at the frequencies defined herein, implying that temperature is the dominating control on δ^{18} O for those records used.
-To try and identify potential biases in the frequency domain from conflicting influences of SST and salinity, the correlations undertaken to screen the data were calculated for three frequency bands (<10, 10-30 and > 30 years - Figure 1).
+[6] In the vicinity of the western Pacific warm pool (from Indonesia, New Guinea, and the Cape York region of Australia), there exist nine 100-year-long, annually resolved coral records (four skeletal δ^{18} O and five calcification series) measured from massive Porites with a maximum age uncertainty of ± 2 years in their early portions.
+Of these, the four δ^{18} O records (annualized but otherwise unprocessed) showed significant high-frequency correlations (99% CL) with warm pool SSTs and were selected for use in this study (Figure 1).
+As with the teak chronologies, these coral records, from Bunaken (Sulawesi Sea) and Lombok Strait [Moore, 1995; Charles et al., 2003]; and Laing Island and Madang Lagoon (New Guinea [Tudhope et al., 2001]), demonstrate significant relationships with ENSO but are also subject to local effects; it is important to note that we are only reconstructing SSTs rather than ENSO or other indices specifically.
+Reflecting the general spatially heterogeneous signal of SSTs through our defined warm pool grid, the Lombok series is more sensitive to easternmost Indian Ocean conditions, while the Bunaken, Laing, and Madang sites display strong correlations with both warm pool SSTs and Darwin, Australia sea level pressure (SLP), and are sensitive to local as well as regional-scale western Pacific conditions (Figures 1 and 2) [Moore, 1995; Tudhope et al., 2001].
+We should note, however, that coral isotopic δ^{18} O portrays a mixture of temperature and water composition (salinity) changes, although in the warm pool these variables often correlate positively with each other since most of the rainfall is related to deep atmospheric convection consequent on heating from below [Charles et al., 2003; Lough, 2004].
+Our own analyses (not shown) indicate that the relationships between the coral δ^{18} O records, SST, and salinity are reasonably consistent at the frequencies defined herein, implying that temperature is the dominating control on δ^{18} O for those records used.
+To try and identify potential biases in the frequency domain from conflicting influences of SST and salinity, the correlations undertaken to screen the data were calculated for three frequency bands (<10, 10-30and >30 years, Figure 1).
 For the coral records, the sign of the correlations is the same at each frequency band, with the strongest correlations generally at lower frequencies.
-We should note though that when the degrees of freedom are corrected for 1^{st} order autocorrelation in the smoothed series [Dawdy and Matalas 1964], correlations at time-scales >30-years are not significant even at the 90% C.L..
-However, at the mid-frequencies (10-30 years), significant correlations (> 90% C.L.) are noted for Lombok, Bunaken and Laing.
-The frequency-dependent correlations derived for the tree-ring data are more variable, suggesting that more care is needed in using these (land-based) data for a reconstruction of warm pool SSTs.
+We should note though that when the degrees of freedom are corrected for first-order autocorrelation in the smoothed series [Dawdy and Matalas, 1964], correlations at timescales >30 years are not significant even at the 90% CL.
+However, at the midfrequencies (10-30 years), significant correlations (>90% CL) are noted for Lombok, Bunaken and Laing.
+The frequency-dependent correlations derived for the tree ring data are more variable, suggesting that more care is needed in using these (land-based) data for a reconstruction of warm pool SSTs.
 This is addressed in more detail below.

-Due to the relatively small number of proxy time series and the relatively low inter-series correlations (Table 2), rather than using principal component regression, stepwise multiple regression (F-to-enter = 0.05; F-to-remove = 0.10) was used to develop the reconstruction.
-This approach allows only those proxy series that most significantly represent the instrumental data to enter the regression model.
-The tree-ring and coral data were input as potential predictor series in the regression.
-Only those series that most significantly correlated with the WP SST series entered the final model.
-Calibration trials (not shown) indicated that the September-November season optimized the SST signal in the combined proxies.
-These autumn months are an important time for reconstructing
+[7] Because of the relatively small number of proxy time series and the relatively low interseries correlations (Table 2), rather than using principal component regression, stepwise multiple regression (F-to-enter is 0.05; F-to-remove is 0.10) was used to develop the reconstruction.
+This approach allows only those proxy series that most significantly represent the instrumental data to enter the regression